drcaiomoreno/agentbricks-workshop/README.md

 ## WARNING
-These assets are meant to work in a Databricks vocareum environment as of 2025-12.
+These assets are meant to work in a Databricks vocareum environment as of 19 Feb 2026.

 ## Get Started with AI Agents on Databricks